SeelabFhdo/SN2021/README.md

 The OpenAPI specification for the Lakeside Mutual services and the corresponding LEMMA models are included in the [generated_models_and_OpenApi](https://github.com/SeelabFhdo/SN2021/tree/master/generated_models_and_OpenApi) of this repository.

 For counting the generated artefacts' lines, we provide a script, which is located in the [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.
+For the majority of the scripts to run, you need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc) for automated LOC counting.

 The folder [pre_generated_artefacts](https://github.com/SeelabFhdo/SN2021/tree/master/pre_generated_artefacts) contains all the artefacts we create during our proposed workflow for simple reviewing purposes.
 To validate these results, we provide a step-by-step guideline below, including a [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) for building those artefacts.